Daniel J. Frey

 Rules meant to keep one People in power.

-Rules wrote can be unwritten by better ideas.
+Rules written can be unwritten by better ideas.

-People in the street marching towards that brotherhood of man.
+People in the street march towards that brotherhood of man.

 George Floyd blew a trumpet blast and brought down the walls.